Blue Herons and Koi –The Thief in the Pond!

-Remember me saying that herons are territorial birds!
-Well a useful device that works really well for part of the season and is also low cost is a great blue heron animal decoy.
-Herons do not like to eat near to other herons.
-However there is a downside to this heron deterrent; mating season may actually cause your plastic heron to become someone’s cupid.
+Remember me saying that herons are territorial birds?
+Well, a useful device that works really well and is also low cost, is a great blue heron animal decoy since herons do not like to eat near other herons.
+However, there is a downside to this heron deterrent; mating season may actually cause your plastic heron to become some birds cupid!

-Why not try marginal pond plants as a means to deter these feathered nuisances.
+Also, why not try marginal pond plants as a means to deter these feathered nuisances?
 Plant aquatic plants around the outsides of your garden pond and make the sides quite steep.
 If the heron is unable to access the fish then it will quickly learn to try somewhere else.